Azure/fta-architecturalreview/articles/sap-on-azure.md

   - [Stories](#stories)

 ## SAP Landscape Design
+   In this step, we need understand the current landscape design and then we need to optimize it in Azure to meet the future roadmap of the organization.

 - **What is your current SAP Landscape and systems in scope for the move to Azure?**